Islam in Greece: Conversion to Christianity

 There are two groups who have converted in large numbers from Islam to Christianity.
 The first group are the Turks of the Dodecanese.
-Being seen as a remnant of the former Ottoman Empire and culturally similar to an alien country (Turkey), many Turks do not show interest in the Islamic faith in order not to face discrimination by the Greek state.
+Being seen as a remnant of the former Ottoman Empire and culturally similar to the country of Turkey, many Turks do not show interest in the Islamic faith in order not to face discrimination by the Greek state.

 The second case are the Albanian immigrants who have shown a preference for rapid assimilation into Greek culture.
 They form the largest migrant group in Greece, and the majority do not want to be identified as Albanian.
 Many Albanian newcomers change their Albanian name to Greek ones and their religion from Islam to Orthodoxy: Even before emigration, many Muslim people in southern Albania presented themselves as Greeks and adopted Greek names instead of Albanian Muslim ones in order to avoid discrimination before immigrating.
 As such, they seek to increase their chances to get a Greek visa and work in Greece.
 After migrating to Greece, they get baptized and change their Muslim or Albanian names in their passports to Greek ones.